2023 Best Value Physical Sciences Schools in the New England Region

 Request Information

-Northern Vermont University did quite well in this year’s ranking of the best value schools for physical sciences students.
-It came in at #7 on the list.
+With a ranking of #7, Northern Vermont University did quite well on this year’s best value schools for physical sciences students.
 Northern Vermont University is a small public school located in the rural area of Johnson.

 Request Information

 University of Rhode Island came in at #8 in this year’s edition of the Best Value Physical Sciences Schools in the New England Region ranking.
-Located in the suburb of Kingston, URI is a public college with a large student population.
+Located in the large suburb of Kingston, URI is a public school with a large student population.

 Request Information

-The average tuition and fees for an out-of-state undergraduate student at Holy Cross are $56,540 a year.
+Holy Cross undergraduate students pay an average of $56,540 in tuition and fees each year.
 While working on their degree, physical sciences majors at Holy Cross accumulate an average of around $26,813 in student debt.

-On top of its placing in our value ranking, Holy Cross also did well on our Best Physical Sciences Schools in the New England Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+In addition to its great value ranking, Holy Cross is in the top 10% of all schools on our Best Physical Sciences Schools in the New England Region list.

 Request Information

-Williams not only placed well in our value ranking, but it is also #4 on our Best Physical Sciences Schools in the New England Region list.
+Williams also made our Best Physical Sciences Schools in the New England Region list, coming in at #4.

 Request InformationBest Physical Sciences Colleges by State